Jurassic World: Dominion release date, cast, trailer and latest news

 Director Colin Trevorrow has described the threequel as a "science thriller" which will be more in line with the original - though likely on a much larger scale.

-Jurassic World: Dominion is scheduled to land in UK cinemas 10th June 2022.
-If you're looking for something to watch while you wait, check out our TV Guide.
+Jurassic World: Dominion landed in UK cinemas 10th June 2022.
+If you're looking for something to watch, check out our TV Guide.

 The latest issue of Radio Times magazine is on sale now – subscribe now and get the next 12 issues for only £1.
 For more from the biggest stars in TV, listen to the Radio Times podcast with Jane Garvey.